Turn

 Chapter 2 — Turn and the Timer Everyone Can See

-She walked to EnsembleQuest at twelve.
-Choir (mentor) had asked: “What is turn-taking?”
-Turn: “The rhythm of give-and-receive.
+When she was twelve, she came to EnsembleQuest.
+Choir, her teacher, asked her a question.
+“What is turn-taking?”
+Turn answered right away.
+“It’s the rhythm of give-and-receive.
 Visible timer.
 Visible cue.
 Nobody has to guess.
-Especially for kids who don’t read social cues the same way — visible timers make ensembles work for everyone.”
-Choir: “You are appointed.”
+Especially for kids who don’t read people’s faces easily.
+Visible timers make groups work for everyone.”
+Choir nodded.
+“You are chosen,” she said.

 “Visible time.
 Visible turn.
 No one has to guess.”